Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

 \subsection{Sub-Fields and Research Areas}

 Although other sections have covered certain aspects of the type of research the community has engaged in this year, we dedicate this sub-section to discussing trends in relation to more specific sub-fields and research areas.
 Just as we have done before, we create a list of about 100 sub-fields and apply string matching to the words in the title and abstract.
 Each paper is assigned one subfield based on the most frequently occurring word from our list.
 Since sub-fields are based entirely on string matching, they more so represent what the community is talking about or rather writing about in their papers.
 The title and abstract are the first thing one reads when opening a new paper.
 Hence, authors should only include what they deem to be the most relevant details or the most precise description of their work in the title and abstract.
 Thus, we feel this sub-field analysis based only on string matching is justified.
-The top 10 fields for the year are shown in Figure \ref{fig:subfields}. \textbf{`Simulations'} was the largest research area, followed by \textbf{`Star Formation'} and \textbf{`Dark Matter'}.
-This tells us that most of the community uses simulations for their work or that most of the papers this year have research at least adjacent to star formation and dark matter.
-Further down the list, we see \textbf{supernova, pulsars and exoplanets}.
-We purposefully avoided using 'accretion' as a sub-field and try to target the accretion-related events or astronomical objects, which is why we see no mention of 'accretion' but instead of 'black holes' in the top fields. \\\\
+The top 10 fields for the year are shown in Figure \ref{fig:subfields}. `Observations' was the largest research area, followed by `Simulations', `Star Formation' and `Dark Matter'.
+While this is not strong enough evidence to conclude that the community relies more on observations than simulations for their work it, does give us some sense of how much of current analysis uses simulated data.
+Further down the list, we see supernova, pulsars and exoplanets.
+We purposefully avoided using 'accretion' as a sub-field and try to target the accretion-related events or astronomical objects, which is why we see no mention of 'accretion' but instead of 'black holes' in the top fields.